blueperf/helper/README.md

 run command **mvn** to verify that maven is properly installed.

+Verify that docker daemon is running on your linux.

 Run the following to get the helper scripts
 - git clone https://github.com/blueperf/helper